medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 Patients synced to OpenMRS will have two new [identifier types](https://guide.openmrs.org/getting-started/openmrs-information-model/#patient-identifier): `CHT Document Id`, the uuid of the document that is sent, and `CHT Patient ID`, if there is a `patient_id` field on the patient document.
 These identifier types are created automatically when the OpenMRS Channel is registered.

-After setting up the putbound push, test that it works in the test environment by cerating a patient in the CHT.
+After setting up the putbound push, test that it works in the test environment by creating a patient in the CHT application.
 Log in to OpenHIM and view the transaction log.
 You should see:
-1. a request from CHT to the CHT Mediator
+1. A request from the CHT application to the CHT Mediator, containing the patient document.
     ![](cht-post-patient.png)
     ```json
     {